Skip to main content

 High estradiol can contribute to water retention, gynecomastia, and mood swings.
 Metabolically, an imbalanced testosterone-to-estrogen ratio can interfere with the positive effects of TRT on body composition and insulin sensitivity.

-To manage this conversion, an (AI) like Anastrozole is often included in the protocol.
+To manage this conversion, an aromatase inhibitor (AI) like Anastrozole is often included in the protocol.
 Administered as a low-dose oral tablet, Anastrozole selectively blocks the aromatase enzyme, thereby controlling the rate at which testosterone is converted to estradiol.
 The objective is to maintain estradiol within an optimal range that complements the restored testosterone levels.

-This creates a balanced hormonal environment that maximizes the therapeutic benefits for cardiovascular and while minimizing potential side effects.
+This creates a balanced hormonal environment that maximizes the therapeutic benefits for cardiovascular and metabolic health while minimizing potential side effects.
 The use of an AI is personalized, with dosing adjusted based on an individual’s lab work and clinical response, ensuring the hormonal recalibration is tailored to their specific physiology.

 A well-designed testicular function protocol uses a multi-faceted approach to restore systemic signaling for improved metabolic and vascular health.